 Above All, Create a Love of Learning

 You can have the very best idea of preferred learning styles, excellent dissemination of subject matter, wonderful activities and ideas to help students engage, and the very best materials money can buy, but that will not get you far if kids don't develop a love of learning.
 Teach students that learning is fun, exciting, and full of possibilities from a young age.
-A love of knowledge and the desire to learn will get any child far in life, regardless of their learning style.
+A love of knowledge, motivation, and the desire to learn will get any child far in life, regardless of their learning style.